Allan J. Pinkerton

 "Dainties and a gun.
 Oh, she was irresistible."

 Of course, more than one smart aleck in the back of the room will be tempted to suggest that most of what ALLAN J. PINKERTON wrote about his exploits was fiction, anyway, but over the years, other authors -- occasionally with Pinkerton's blessings -- have jumped on the bandwagon.

 But Eric Lerner upped the ante considerably in 2008 with the publication of Pinkerton's Secret, the first in a proposed new series of "romantic fictions" detailing the exploits of the founder of the world's most famous detective agency and arguably the world's most famous real-life private eye.

 In the book, narrated in first person by Pinkerton himself, the American Civil War is about to tear the country apart and Pinkerton -- a former political activist who was forced to flee his native Scotland -- allies himself with John Brown, the abolitionist cause and the Underground Railway.

-Meanwhile, he's become romantically in a steamy but secret affair with pretty young Kate Warne, the Pinkerton's first female operative.
+Meanwhile, Pinkerton's become romantically in a steamy but secret affair with pretty young Kate Warne, the Pinkerton's first female operative.
 Together they work both sides of the law, track down Rebel spies, save Lincoln's life and establish the Secret Service.
 Some of it, of course, is true; a matter of historical record.
-And it was a lot of fun.
+And some of it is just a lot of fun.

 But the affair?
 The secret alliance with Brown?